 The project continues to expand with new shoots happening quarterly.
-There are currently over 30 athletes and over 30,000 images in the library capturing a huge variety of motions and body types.
-We will continue to add samples from these shoots below but the project will soon have its own website and will be made available to artists and agencies in mid 2015.
-If you would like to be on the mailing list for beta testing the site, to inquire about licensing/commissioning photography, or to participate in the project as a model, please contact us here.
+There are currently over 30,000 images in the library capturing a huge variety of motions and body types.
+To inquire about licensing/commissioning photography please contact us here.

 You can browse the complete library here: www.bodiesinmotion.photo.
 Please enjoy a selection of images and updates from the project below.

 Working my way through our Bodies in Motion VI shoot from earlier in the summer.
 So many great photos and sequences, I am really looking forward to sharing these on bodiesinmotion.photo – some amazing images for anatomy study.